Children’s Assessment Unit (CAU)

 At all times please feel free to ask a professional if you do not feel things have not been explained properly or if you have any questions regarding any of the above.

 We only offer advice over the phone to families who currently have short or long-term open access.
-Other members of the public should contact NHS 111 by dialling 111 if seeking medical advice over the telephone.
+Other members of the public should call NHS 111 if seeking medical advice over the telephone.

 The CAU is located just inside the Jenny Lind Children’s Hospital entrance on Level 2 in the West Block.
 Please follow the signs to Jenny Lind Children’s Hospital.